List of applications of stainless steel: Architecture

 The use of stainless steel in buildings can be both practical and aesthetic.
 In vogue during the Art Deco period, the most famous use of stainless steel can be seen in the upper portion of the Chrysler Building.
 Thanks to its durability, many of these buildings have retained their original appearance.

 Stainless steel is used in the construction of modern buildings, such as the exterior of the Petronas Twin Towers and the Jin Mao Building.
 The Parliament House of Australia in Canberra has a stainless steel flagpole weighing over 220 MT.
 The largest stainless steel building in North America is the aeration building in the Edmonton Composting Facility.
-La Geode in Paris has a dome composed of 6433 polished stainless steel equilateral triangles that form the sphere that reflects the sky.
+La Geode in Paris has a dome composed of 6433 polished stainless steel triangles that form the sphere that reflects the sky.
 The development of high-strength stainless steel grades, such as "lean duplex" grades, has led to increasing use in structural applications.

 Thanks to its low reflectivity, stainless steel is used as a roofing material for airports, which prevents pilots from being dazzled.
 It is also used for its ability to keep the surface of the roof close to ambient temperature.
 Examples of such airports include the Sacramento International Airport in California and the Hamad International Airport in Qatar.

 Stainless steel is used for pedestrian and road bridges in the form of tubes, plates, or reinforcing bars.
 Examples include: the Cala Galdana Bridge in Menorca, the first stainless steel road bridge to be built; the Champlain Bridge in Montreal; the Oudesluijs bridge in Amsterdam, a bridge made using Construction 3D printing; the Padre Arrupe Bridge in Bilbao, which links the Guggenheim Museum Bilbao to the University of Deusto. the Sant Fruitos Pedestrian Bridge in Spain; Stonecutter's Bridge, Hong Kong; and The Helix Bridge, a pedestrian bridge in Singapore.